neo-mc/neo-mc.github.io/_posts/הϵѻteric/2021-05-10-Completion-From-CTags.md

 title:  "Completion From CTags³"
 date:   2021-05-10 15:23 +0100
 subheadline: "MCEdit הϵѻteric³ features"
-meta_teaser: "NeoMCEdit has a support for running any grep tool (like RipGrep or traditional grep) and parsing its output, allowing for quick navigation in projects."
+meta_teaser: "NeoMCEdit has a unique feature - it can complete symbols found in CTags index – the project's symbols like function and variable names.
+You can use it to easily recall functions declared in libraries used by the project, and not only."
-teaser: "הϵѻMCEdit has a support for running any <b>grep tool</b> (like <b>RipGrep</b> or traditional <b>grep</b>) and parsing its output, allowing for quick navigation in projects."
+teaser: "הϵѻMCEdit has a unique feature - it can complete symbols found in CTags index – the project's symbols like function and variable names.
+You can use it to easily recall functions declared in libraries used by the project, and not only."
 breadcrumb: true
 categories:
     - news